 4) Effective Training Equals Increased Productivity

-Training is no longer about sending all managers away for a weekend conference or sending anyone to an 8 hour-long lecture in a hotel.
+Training is no longer about sending all managers away for a weekend conference or sending anyone to an 8-hour-long lecture in a hotel.
 Effective training needs to be tailored to employee and business needs and to be an ongoing venture.

-Competition from around the globe and ever-changing technology means that skills need to be regularly updated to keep your workforce ready and able to support your company.
+Competition from around the globe and ever-changing technology mean that skills need to be regularly updated to keep your workforce ready and able to support your company.
 Your Human Resources Department should make it a priority to integrate processes to encourage and promote employee education and skill development while also keeping the amount of time spent away from work to a minimum.

 Productivity is also increased because effective training makes employees feel valued and empowered, which fosters loyalty and engagement with the company that provides that training.
 A study by the National Center on the Educational Quality of the Workforce (EQW) supports this with its finding that a 10% increase in educational development produced an 8.6% gain in productivity.